Home

 Interested in Free Resources?

-Sign up for my mailing list to receive the FREE resource: World War II Oral Histories from the Homefront.
+Sign up for my mailing list to receive the FREE resource: World War II Oral Histories from the Homefront. (not available on TeachShare)

 By Rigorous Resources for High School English

-Discussion Questions: This bundle features a list of discussion questions for two poems from each of the homework packets.
-The discussion questions will ensure that every class discussion starts on a productive note.
+• Discussion Questions: This unit features a list of discussion questions for three poems featured in the homework packets.
+The discussion questions will ensure that each class discussion is focused and productive.
 Every discussion question is grounded in concrete textual details and challenges students to arrive at lucid interpretive insights!
 The questions lend themselves to a range of different pedagogical uses: 1) to focus students’ thinking prior to beginning a discussion, 2) to prompt in-class writing, 3) to assign written reflections for homework, etc. Guaranteed to elicit student engagement and foster deep thinking!
 Answer keys included.
-(16 pages)
+(15 pages)

-Quick Writes: The quick writes give students an opportunity to capture and refine the best ideas generated in the discussion.
+• Quick Writes: The quick writes give students an opportunity to capture and refine the best ideas generated in the discussion.
 Quick writes can also help reticent students to gather their thoughts so they'll feel ready and eager to contribute.
-(4 pages)
+(3 pages)

-Analytical Writing Assignment: Challenge students to take their interpretations one step further by writing an analytical paper on a poem of their choice.
+• Analytical Writing Assignment: Challenge students to take their interpretations one step further by writing an analytical paper on a poem of their choice.
 The assignment sheet contains detailed instructions for how to generate a formalist analysis of a poem (analyzing how the poem's formal features contribute to its meaning).
 This kind of formalist analysis is exactly what students are asked to generate on the AP Literature exam!
 Sample paper included.
 (3 pages)

-This 40-page unit will come to you in two separate formats: Word doc and PDF.
-Because the Word doc is fully editable, you'll be able to customize the materials to suit your teaching style and/or the skill levels of your students — year after year!
-If you don't have Microsoft Word, you'll still be able to access the full unit as a PDF file, which is quick to navigate and easy to print!
+This entire 45-page unit will come to you in two separate formats: Word *and* PDF.
+Because the Word doc is fully editable, you'll be able to customize the materials to suit the skill levels of your students — year after year!
+If you don't have Microsoft Word, you'll still be able to access all of the materials as a PDF — which is easy to navigate and quick to print!

 Happy teaching!